-Engaging Fathers in Parenting Programs is a national, voluntary, free training program for staff aiming to improve skills for engaging, working with, and retaining fathers in parenting services or interventions.
+Engaging Fathers in Parenting Programs is a free, national training program for staff aiming to improve skills for engaging, working with, and retaining fathers in parenting services or interventions.

-After completing the post-training questionnaire, you will be emailed a training completion certificate.
+This online training program takes approximately two hours.
+After completing the training, you will be emailed a training completion certificate.
 The training is AASW-endorsed and can be counted towards your continuing professional development (CPD).

-After completing the follow-up questionnaire (two months after training), you will be emailed the Best Practice Guidelines for Engaging Fathers, a comprehensive resource that we have developed to support this training program.
+We have also developed Best Practice Guidelines for Engaging Fathers, a comprehensive resource to support this training program.
+Download the guidelines here.

 The training has been developed by a team of psychologists and researchers at the University of Sydney.
 The training is part of the Like Father Like Son project, which is proudly funded by the Movember Foundation.
 Find out more about the project.